hunterhorvat/structuring-student-orgs/overview.md

 | `IDENTIFIER` | short content description | `dues-tracking` |

 ### Controlled document-type codes
+> Note: Document-type codes should match the folder they are placed in and be present in each individual file name.
 - `EVTS`: events
 - `MTGS`: meetings
 - `FINS`: financials